Medical questions & health advice by licensed doctors

-Why are my daughter's birth marks darkening and what if anything should I do about it?
+"Why are my daughter's birth marks darkening and what if anything should I do about it? "

 My daughter is now three and a half.
 She was born with flat, red birth marks on both eyes, her forehead, the back of her neck and the top of her head.
 They were steadily fading and were barely visible unless she was upset.
 In the last few months they've become visible all the time.
 I see no changes in her general health but we did recently move to a new climate.

 Hemangiomas are one of the most common types of birth marks, caused by the growth of blood vessels under the skin.
 This tend to grow rapidly in the first year of life, but after that they do tend to regress.
 It would be unusual for a hemangioma to be getting more visible at your daughter's age unless there was some overlying scarring.
 Port wine stains, or capillary malformations, are a different type of birth mark.
 Unlike hemangiomas these do tend to darken or thicken as the child ages.
 They do not tend to go away later in life.
 If the marks are cosmetically undesirable then you should see your dermatologist.
 If you need a referral, your pediatrician can do this.
 Sometimes, these marks can be treated with laser based therapies to reduce their size or reduce their color intensity.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.